 I’ve already talked about the commission cheques I receive for helping designers look sharp.

 You’re probably wondering how much web traffic is needed.
-Here are my stats from March 01-31.
+Here are my Google Analytics stats for the month of March.

 Perhaps the most important figure is the number of Pageviews (also known as page impressions).
 This number shows how many times the banner ad is loaded/viewed within the month.

 identitydesigned.com = 100,561

 So during March those three websites attracted a total of 1,148,845 Pageviews.

 By dividing the Pageviews by the payment we can see what return was made for a range of stats.